Organization - Section

-To review the usage statistics of an organization notification, in the Notification page, select the desired notification, and then, in the Action bar, click Usage Statistics (see Access the Notifications Page).
+To review the usage statistics of an organization notification, on the Notification page, click the notification to review, and then in the Action bar, click Usage Statistics.

 The Usage Statistics panel displays the following information:

 Number of successes: Number of times today that the notification was successfully processed and sent to the expected email addresses or service URLs.

 Number of failures: Number of times today that the email or webhook server to which the notification was sent returned an error or could not be reached.

-Number of errors: Number of times today that an unexpected error occurred while Coveo Cloud V2 was processing the notification.
+Number of errors: Number of times today that an unexpected error occurred while Coveo Cloud was processing the notification.

-Number of cancellations: Number of times today that the activity related to the notification occurred but did not cause a notification to be sent (e.g., the daily notification limit was reached (see Review the Organization Limits of Your Organization License)).
+Number of cancellations: Number of times today that the activity related to the notification occurred but did not cause a notification to be sent (e.g., the Daily email notifications limit was reached (see Organization Limits).